Are Probiotics Dead on Arrival? A Research Review

 Probiotics are living organisms.
 They’re typically measured in colony-forming units (CFU), and most probiotic supplements contain a CFU figure in the billions.

 But when purchasing a probiotic supplement online, it has to be shipped (from a warehouse it was likely at for months or years) and can be exposed to high temperatures which can cause probiotic death.
-Even when purchasing a probiotic supplement off-the-shelf in a drugstore or grocery store, that product was still likely warehoused and delivered from elsewhere, which raises the concern of how long probiotics are alive for after manufacturing.

 Some probiotic supplements are shelf-stable, meaning they’re stored at room temperature.
 This may lead to increased rates of probiotic death, because many probiotic strains are sensitive to heat.

-A medical review on two of the most popular probiotic species, lactobacillus acidophilus and bifidobacterium spp., found that their health benefits are directly related to what percentage of probiotics survive the manufacturing and storage processes.
+A medical review on two of the most popular probiotic species, Lactobacillus acidophilus and Bifidobacterium spp., found that their health benefits are directly related to what percentage of probiotics survive the manufacturing and storage processes.

 A medical review published in the Journal of Functional Foods found that heat levels over 45° Celsius were harmful to probiotic survival, and these temperatures are regularly achieved during supplement manufacturing.